JRepoInd/screensaver.weather/README.md

-**FIXED YOU DO NOT NEED TO INSTALL FRom SHITTY UREPO NOW ** You can install now directly by downloading this project zip on github and installingin kodi

 ![WeatherScreensaver](icon.png)

-The WeatherScreensaver is an addon that you can select as your screensaver and will display the weather screen in Kodi.
+The Weather Screensaver is an addon that you can select as your screensaver and will display the weather screen in Kodi.

 Things to note:
 * You need to have a weather provider set in the Kodi System Settings